vega113/WaveInCloud/spec/federation/wavespec.rst

 Wavelet update operations mutate wavelets.
 The actual operation is a signed protocol buffer that is included in the applied-delta element Base64 encoded text.
-The wavelet update MAY contain multple applied- delta's and an optional commit-notice.
+The wavelet update MAY contain zero or more applied- delta's and an optional commit-notice.
 The wavelet update response is an XMPP receipt of the form specified in XEP-0184.